yuukiarchives/scratch/README.md

 # [yuuki's Scratch projects](https://yuukiscratch.github.io/)

-This is the repository for my Scratch projects.
+This is a repository for my Scratch projects.
 See my [Mint](https://min.togetter.com/pHYSPky) for details.

 ## Availability